aharrison24/pascals_triangle/README.md

 You may use anything in the C++ standard library.
-If you wish, you may also use the [Range v3 library](https://ericniebler.github.io/range-v3/) and the [fmt](https://fmt.dev/latest/) library, both of which are included in the third-party directory.
+If you wish, you may also use the [Range v3 library](https://ericniebler.github.io/range-v3/) and the [fmt](https://fmt.dev/latest/) library, both of which are included in the thirdparty directory.
 Though they are *certainly not necessary* to solve the challenge.
 The CMake project is set up to allow you to use both libraries straight away in your source files.